BEMRosetta/BEMRosetta/install/README.md

 BEMRosetta is proudly developed with the [U++ framework](https://www.ultimatepp.org/) using the C++ language.
 U++ makes C++ so simple and efficient that it appeals even to scripting language programmers.

 U++ is simple to install.
 Uninstalling it is just a matter of deleting the install folder.
-You can download it from the [U++ nightly builds](https://www.ultimatepp.org/www$uppweb$download$en-us.html), choosing the latest U++ for Windows (with CLANG) or for Linux/BSD/Solaris.
-You can find a repository in [Github](https://github.com/ultimatepp/ultimatepp) too.
+1. Download it from the [U++ nightly builds](https://www.ultimatepp.org/www$uppweb$download$en-us.html), choosing the latest U++ for Windows (with CLANG) or for Linux/BSD/Solaris.
+It includes some additional tools and precompiled binaries.
+2. Download or clone it in the same folder from [Github](https://github.com/ultimatepp/ultimatepp) frequently to get the most updated sources.
+3. Install [Anboto libraries](https://github.com/anboto/Anboto) in the same folder as U++.
+A normal structure could be:
+  * U++ParentFolder/upp
+  * U++ParentFolder/Anboto

 <p align="center"><img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/Download.png" width="600" title="U++ download"></p>